bloc.utils#

 |

-Return the full path of the Bloc folder. |
+Return the repository root (parent of the |

 |